Key insights

 - An updated MSPB amount calculation methodology to change one step in the measure calculation from the sum of observed costs divided by the sum of expected costs (ratio of sums) to the mean of observed costs divided by expected costs (mean of ratios)

 - Hospital-level risk-standardized complication rate following elective primary total hip arthroplasty and/or total knee arthroplasty — Measure undergoes substantive changes beginning with the FY 2030 program year.
-CMS proposes to include index admission diagnoses and in-hospital comorbidity data from Medicare Part A claims.
+CMS finalizes including index admission diagnoses and in-hospital comorbidity data from Medicare Part A claims.
 CMS indicates that doing so would expand the measure outcome to include 26 additional mechanical complication ICD–10 codes.

-CMS proposes to add a health equity adjustment (HEA) into its scoring system by adding new bonus points to a hospital’s total performance score (TPS).
+CMS finalizes the additional of a health equity adjustment (HEA) into its scoring system by adding new bonus points to a hospital’s total performance score (TPS).
 Bonus points would reflect performance all four HVBP domains along with the proportion of patients with dual eligibility status (DES).
-For the points calculation, CMS proposes using both a performance scaler and an underserved multiplier and then adjusting the TPS as follows:
+For the points calculation, CMS will use both a performance scaler and an underserved multiplier and then adjusting the TPS as follows:

 - For the scaler, a hospital would receive four points if its performance falls in the top third, two points if its performance falls in the middle third, or zero points if performance falls in the bottom third of performance of all hospitals for the domain.
 Therefore, hospitals could receive a maximum of 16 measure performance scaler points for being a top performer across all four domains.